C-17 Pilot Instructor

 About FlightSafety International

-The Pilot Instructor is integral to the delivery of ground-based training for C-17 pilots.
-This role encompasses instructing and meticulously measuring the training progress of crewmembers participating in the established Training System (TS) curriculum.
+The C-17 Pilot Instructor is responsible for the accomplishment of ground-based training of C-17 pilots.
+This role involves instructing crewmembers, measuring their training progress within the established Training System (TS) curriculum, and ensuring the highest standards of instructional delivery.

-- Conducts comprehensive training utilizing various devices, including the Weapon System Trainer (WST), the actual C-17 aircraft, Computer-Based Trainers (CBT), and other ground training methods for all C-17 TS pilots.
-Training covers air drop, aerial refueling, and transport operating procedures, with a focus on diagnosing and remediating student challenges.
+- Conducts training using various devices, including the Weapon System Trainer (WST), the C-17 aircraft, Computer-Based Trainers (CBT), and other ground training aids for all C-17 TS pilots.
+Training encompasses air drop, aerial refueling/transport operating procedures, and includes diagnosis and remediation of student problems.

-- Maintains a consistently high level of subject matter expertise, instructional capability, and overall proficiency.
+- Maintains a high level of subject knowledge, instructional capability, and expertise relevant to C-17 operations.

-- Leads thorough briefings and debriefings and provides counseling to all pilots and Maintenance Engine Run personnel to foster and sustain a high standard of proficiency.
+- Conducts briefings and debriefings, providing counseling to all pilots and Maintenance Engine Run personnel to foster and maintain a high level of proficiency.

-- Executes essential administrative duties related to training, such as liaising with the user organization, maintaining accurate records, monitoring student advancement, conducting counseling sessions, contributing to training program development, and ensuring training programs are current.
+- Performs administrative duties related to training, such as interfacing with user organizations, maintaining records, monitoring student progress, providing counseling, assisting in training development, and ensuring training programs are current.

-- Provides valuable inputs for courseware corrections and modifications and updates training policies and procedures as required.
+- Provides inputs for courseware corrections and modifications, and contributes to updates of training policies and procedures.

-- Operates the WST (as needed) to ensure instructional expertise is maintained.
+- Operates the WST as required to maintain instructional expertise.

-- Flies on the aircraft (as needed) in an observer capacity to remain current on operational procedures and to monitor student progress effectively.
+- Flies on the C-17 aircraft in an observer status as required to maintain currency on operational procedures and observe student progress.

-- Serves as a C-17 Pilot Subject Matter Expert (SME) for students, colleagues, and during test events, as circumstances dictate.
+- Serves as a C-17 Pilot Subject Matter Expert (SME) for students, other personnel, and during test events, as required.

-- May be assigned to serve as Flight Check Airman (FCA)(Lead).
+- May serve as Flight Check Airman (FCA)(Lead) when assigned.

-- May be assigned to serve as a Community College of the Air Force (CCAF) Evaluator.
+- May serve as a Community College of the Air Force (CCAF) Evaluator when assigned.

 - Accomplishes Simulator Certification (SIMCERT)/Simulator Evaluation (SIMVAL) duties when assigned.

-- Assists with project and development initiatives as assigned.
+- Assists in project and development work as assigned.

-- Periodically attends Operations Group Standardization/Evaluation (Stan/Eval) Boards (SEB) and Training Review Panels (TRP), including Formal Training Unit (FTU) instructor meetings when the FCA is unavailable.
+- Periodically attends Operations Group Standardization/Evaluation (Stan/Eval) Boards (SEB) and Training Review Panels (TRP), as well as Formal Training Unit (FTU) instructor meetings (when FCA is unavailable).

-- Attends Headquarters (HQ) Air Mobility Command (AMC) curriculum reviews, HQ AMC Stan/Eval Conferences, and/or Flight Manual Review Conferences (FMRC), as required and when the FCA is unavailable.
+- Attends Headquarters (HQ) Air Mobility Command (AMC) curriculum reviews, HQ AMC Stan/Eval Conferences, and/or Flight Manual Review Conferences (FMRC), as required (when FCA is unavailable).

-- Accomplishes Learning Center monitor duties when assigned.
+- Accomplishes Learning Center monitor duties as assigned.

 - Accomplishes safety representative duties as designated/assigned.